HowieDuhzit/Hyperfy-Tools/README.md

 3. Click "Install" and select the downloaded zip file
 4. Enable the addon by checking the box

+### Hyperfy Theme Installation (Optional)
+1. In Blender, go to Edit > Preferences > Themes
+2. Click "Install..." at the bottom
+3. Navigate to the addon folder and select "Hyperfy.xml"
+4. Select the "Hyperfy" theme from the dropdown

+### Custom Startup File (Optional)
+1. Open the included "Hyperfy.blend" file
+2. Go to File > Defaults > Save Startup File
+3. Click "Save Startup File" to confirm
+4. Blender will now use these settings for all new files

+The custom theme and startup file provide:
+- Optimized viewport settings for Hyperfy development
+- Pre-configured material nodes
+- Custom color scheme for better visibility
+- Workspace layouts tailored for Hyperfy workflows
+- Common Hyperfy-specific settings pre-configured

 ## Usage

 ### Rigidbody Creation